rppicomidi/usb_midi_host/README.md

 `CFG_TUH_DEVICE_MAX*16*6` data bytes are required.
 If the application needs to save memory, in file `tusb_cfg.h` set `CFG_TUH_CABLE_MAX` to something less than 16 as long as it is at least 1.

+For Arduino builds, you can configure this parameter at runtime by calling tuh_midih_define_limits().

 ## Subclass of Audio Control
 A MIDI device is supposed to have an Audio Control Interface, before